 We are running the Skeleton experience with Amy Williams over the 10-12 December weekend in Innsbruck.
 This is an exclusive opportunity to achieve that adrenaline-rush but under expert guidance of the master of Skeleton herself.
 It also involves the chance to get to know Amy, with personal tuition and there is a ‘light hearted’ competition element to the weekend for those looking to do more than just get to the bottom in one piece.

 While your time at the track will no doubt be intense it can still be a relaxing weekend ski break.

 Step aside from the adrenaline-fuelled madness, and enjoy the festive Austrian atmosphere.
 Picture yourself amid chocolate-box Christmas markets in the beautiful Austrian town, surrounded by snow-capped mountains and armed with a warming Glühwein.

 Staying at the luxurious Grand Hotel Europa they’ll be plenty of opportunities for post-skeleton relaxation and to trade stories of the day (and the odd bruise) with your fellow Skeleton conquerors in the great hotel bar.

-For more information on next season’s Skeleton event in Innsbruck please contact Jessica Gorman by email (email@example.com).
+For more information on skiing in Switzlerand and next season’s Skeleton event in Innsbruck, please contact Jessica Gorman by email (firstname.lastname@example.org).
 To register your interest, or for further information on St Moritz holidays and the resort’s Cresta skeleton experience, contact us at Momentum Ski on +44 (0)20 7371 9111.

 Inspiration for writing this piece came from Peter Hardy’s account of my experience, which was published in the Telegraph in 2000.